Open Bible Data Home About News OET Key

 Parallel SNG 2:11

-Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
-The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
-Please double-check these texts in advance before using in public.
+Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible—click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations—the older translations are further down the page (so you can read up from the bottom to trace the English translation history).
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible—please double-check these texts in advance before using in public.

 BI Sng 2:11 ©

-Text critical issues=none Clarity of original=clearImportance=normal(All still tentative.)
+Text critical issues=small word differences Clarity of original=clear Importance to us=normal(All still tentative.)

 OET-LVIf/because there the_winter[fn] it_has_passed the_rain it_has_passed_away it_has_gone to_him/it.

-2:11 Variant note: ה/סתו: (x-qere) ’הַ/סְּתָ֖יו’: lemma_d/5638 n_1.0 morph_HTd/Ncmsa id_22ibe הַ/סְּתָ֖יו
+2:11 OSHB variant note: ה/סתו: (x-qere) ’הַ/סְּתָ֖יו’: lemma_d/5638 n_1.0 morph_HTd/Ncmsa id_22ibe הַ/סְּתָ֖יוOET logo mark

-UHBכִּֽי־הִנֵּ֥ה הסתו[fn] עָבָ֑ר הַגֶּ֕שֶׁם חָלַ֖ף הָלַ֥ךְ לֽוֹ׃
+UHBכִּֽי־הִנֵּ֥ה הסתו [fn] עָבָ֑ר הַגֶּ֕שֶׁם חָלַ֖ף הָלַ֥ךְ לֽוֹ׃

 (kiy-hinnēh hştv ˊāⱱār haggeshem ḩālaf hālak lō.)